launchdarkly/ld-relay-helm/README.md

 ## Testing

-The unit tests start with a base set of comparison files.
-These are referred to as "golden files".
+The unit tests start with a base set of comparison files referred to as "golden files".
 These should represent an identical match to the installed chart if only the default values are used.
 Starting from this base point allows us to force additional unit tests only on the properties we expect to change.

 Golden files can be updated by running `make update-golden-files`.
 Unit tests are run with `make test`.